Liberty Square (Magic Kingdom): History

 The theming in the Square is comprehensive and accurate to the time period, from major architectural and engineering homages to the small antiques and artifacts peppered throughout the many attractions and dining locations.

 On July 28, 2016, it was announced that a new live show, The Muppets Present…Great Moments in American History starring the Muppets, would be coming to the area outside the Hall of Presidents in October 2016.
 The show took place throughout the day, with the Muppets sharing their own take on American history and a new song.
 The show was discontinued in 2019.

-At D23 Expo in August 2024, it was announced that a section of Frontierland will be redeveloped into an area themed to the American wilderness from Pixar's Cars franchise, which will replace Tom Sawyer Island and the Rivers of America, along with the Liberty Belle Riverboat.
-In June 2025, it was announced that Tom Sawyer Island, Rivers of America, and the Liberty Belle would close on July 7, 2025.
+At D23 Expo in August 2024, it was announced that a section of Frontierland will be redeveloped into Miss Fritter's Daredevil Spin-Along & Cars Ridge Run Rally, 2 attractions themed to the American wilderness from Pixar's Cars franchise and Villains Land which will replace Tom Sawyer Island, Rivers of America and Liberty Belle Riverboat.
+In June 2025, it was announced that Tom Sawyer Island, Rivers of America and Liberty Belle Riverboat would close on July 7, 2025.